mmbman/Katagiri/1979-06-12-Fukanzazengi-Talk-4.md

 So he said *almost*; “I almost don't lose myself.” *Almost* means constantly he is free, between raindrops and his life.
 If you stay even for a moment, you lose.
 If you ignore the sound of raindrops, you burn out – you lose.
 If you completely keep away from sound of the raindrops, your life is frozen; it doesn't work.
 And then, if you attach to the sound of raindrops, your life burns up.
 What should you do?
 No answer.
 It really depends on you.
 But this is true.

 The same applies to death.
 If you attach to death, if you sit down in the chair of death, that death is something extra coming upside; it really scares you.
 So at that time, you really burn up.
-So we don't like it.
+We don't like it.
 We say, "I hate death."
 But if you completely keep away from death, you forfeit.
 Your life doesn't work.

 Just imagine if you could live full on, like a heavenly being.
-Finally you could be disinterested in human life, because it’s no fun; because fun is always, constantly there.
+Finally you could be disinterested in human life, because it’s no fun, because fun is always constantly there.
 There is no need to try to get your desires to have fun; fun is always there.
-So finally, no fun; you are disinterested in fun.
+So finally, [there is] no fun; you are disinterested in fun.
 Do you understand?
 Well, it is really true.
-You are supported by air, hydrology; carbonic acid gas, and also oxygen.
-Your life is supported constantly; and you are disinterested in it.
+You are supported by air: carbonic acid gas, and also oxygen.
+Your life is supported constantly... and you are disinterested in it.
 You don't pay careful attention to it – because you are always basking in it.
 Only [when] something happens which is called a gap or crack, you are really confused.
 When the continuity is broken up, there is a gap, so you are very confused.
 But [when] the air and you are communicating very smoothly day after day, [there is] no interest there; you are disinterested in that.
 Or, you have no idea [what] you are interested in or are disinterested in – [it is] completely going on.

 #### 32:16